 More about the Assistant VP and Executive Director of Residence

-- Five exemplary directors have been appointed to serve on the DOR Senior Leadership Team, including: Karen Paulsen, Assistant Director of Residence for Finance (2013), Annie Karr, Assistant Director of Residence for Marketing and Conference Services (2014), Dave Peerman, Director of Residence Facilities (2015), Nick Rafanello, Director of Residence Life (2016), and Janet Paul, Director of Dining Services (2016).
-These five individuals, along with Glenn and Jean Wiesley, Assistant Director of Residence for Administration (2010), supervise and manage the DOR enterprise.
+- Five exemplary directors have been appointed to serve on the DOR Senior Leadership Team: Karen Paulsen, Assistant Director of Residence for Finance (2013), Annie Karr, Assistant Director of Residence for Marketing and Conference Services (2014), Dave Peerman, Director of Residence Facilities (2015), Nick Rafanello, Director of Residence Life (2016), and Janet Paul, Director of Dining Services (2016).
+These five individuals, along with Glenn and Jean Wiesley, Assistant Director of Residence for Administration (2001), supervise and manage the DOR enterprise.

 - Lawther Hall has been modernized into UNI’s first suite-style residence hall on campus (a $21M sophomore retention initiative).
 Reopening in 2017 the modernized residence hall now includes ADA access into the building, ID card door access into individual living quarters, an elevator, air conditioning, a fire suppression system, and single and suite-style rooms with private and semi-private restrooms.

-- DOR has opened three new cafes across the UNI campus including the Book Bistro in Rod Library (2014), Erbert and Gerbert’s in Maucker Union (2016), and Schindigs in Schindler Education Center (2017).
+- DOR has opened three new cafes across the UNI campus including Book Bistro in Rod Library (2014), Erbert & Gerbert's in Maucker Union (2016) and Schindigs in Schindler Education Center (2017).

-- DOR was named #1 Best College Food in Iowa by Niche.com, ranking #71 out of 1,713 traditional 4-year colleges and universities nationally.
-The 2016 ranking is based on meal plan costs and student reviews.
+- DOR was named #1 Best College Food in Iowa by Niche.com in 2016 and 2018 based on meal plan costs and student reviews.